Close

 Click / tap the stars next to items in the CoP to mark your favourites.

 The University of Glasgow recognises that planetary health research must go well beyond reducing greenhouse-gas emissions – it must address the intertwined systems of human health, ecosystem integrity and societal justice.
-Building on its major research Beacons, such as One Health and Addressing Inequalities, the University is committed to integrative approaches that link the health of people, animals, environment and place.
+Building on its major research Beacons, such as One Health and Adressing Inequalities, the University is committed to integrative approaches that link the health of people, animals, environment and place.

 Research alliances across Scotland – for example the Scottish Alliance for Food (SCAF) and the One Health Breakthrough Partnership (OHBP) – illustrate the scale and urgency of these inter-linked issues: food-water-health-ecosystem systems.